 Easy, classic shrimp boil that is a mixture of corn on the cob pieces, shrimp, smoked sausage and baby potatoes.
 It’s cooked in a flavored broth then tossed in a seasoned butter.
 Best part is it’s ready in about 30 minute.

 One of our favorite meals to make during the summer is a shrimp boil!
-It’s a great way to enjoy summer corn and it’s a hearty dinner that’s loaded with so much flavor from sausage, potatoes, and shrimp.
+This hearty dinner is a great way to enjoy summer corn.
+Plus, it’s loaded with so much flavor from andouille sausage, potatoes, shrimp and Old Bay seasoning.

 You Will Love This Shrimp Boil Recipe!